 - Average Lifespan: 12-15 years

 - Watchdog: very alert

-Norwegian Elkhound Mix Breed Profile
+Norwegian Elkhound Mix Dog Breed Information

 A Norwegian Elkhound Mix is a cross between a Norwegian Elkhound and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, it is essential that you ask the breeder about the other parent breed in the mix.

 Should a Norwegian Elkhound Mix take after their Elkhound parent, they will be a medium-sized dog with a hunting and working dog background.
 They are hardworking dogs that love their families and are affectionate and playful with them.

 Norwegian Elkhounds are known for being fantastic working dogs that are also great family pets.
 They are focused and determined when working a job, but tend to be more relaxed, playful, and affectionate when they are not working and are just with their favorite humans.